alanyeung95/signal-processing-courses/notes.md

 ## full width half maximum

+The full width at half maximum (FWHM) is a parameter commonly used to describe the width of a "bump" on a curve or function.
+It is given by the distance between points on the curve at which the function reaches half its maximum value.

+it is used to measure the shape of the dataset

-steps to get full width half maximum:
+### steps to get full width half maximum:

 1. define a gaussian function with sampling rate
 2. find peak point